 ‘In that case, you should visit the bungalow by the tracks.’
 Mrs Mukherjee chuckled.

 It was easier to move the crate up after that, a tad carefully though through the door, and pull off the wooden boards, unsheathing the sparkling octopus of glass laden with multi-faceted globes, teardrops and spear-points of many-sized crystals.
 After another hour of fumbling and puzzle-fixing, and much fretting by Mrs Mukherjee who seemed to vacillate between admiring the glasswork and pitying the ceiling to which it was about to cling, the men from the home décor store were able to fix it to the hook peeking from the ceiling and plug in the wires.
-One of them flicked on the switch and stepped back into a corner with his arms on his waist and an expression fitting only God having just unleashed the light on Earth.
+One of them flicked on the switch and stepped back into a corner with his arms on his waist and an expression fitting none less than God having just unleashed the light on Earth.
 It lit up like a cluster of stars the shape of an octagonal cone on a pristine night, each piece of glass sparkling in a splendour of its own, even as the afternoon swelled in through the window.
-‘For absolute beauty,’ the one with grizzled hair said in a grating voice, ‘wait till sundown; for a dreamlike beauty, set the regulator to minimum’.
+‘For top effect,’ the one with grizzled hair said in a grating voice, ‘wait till sundown, and for more top effect, set the regulator to minimum’.
 He turned the electronic knob to its lowest power.

 ‘You are every bit Tara’s child, Miranda!’ she remarked.